aptech/docs/docs/plotsetfonts.rst

     plotHist(myPlot, x, 20);

-Set the font family size and color for the x-axis and legend
+Set the font family, size and color for the x-axis and legend
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ::